This post may contain affiliate links. FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 Some of the categories above cover fixed expenses, such as Housing, Debt, and Utilities.
 Others address what we will call variable fixed expenses; you will spend money in each of these categories during a typical month, but the amounts may vary slightly from month to month.
 Variable fixed categories include Food, Transportation, Clothing, and Personal.
 Finally, the remaining categories, including Giving, Saving, and Recreation, are what we will refer to as discretionary expenses.
 You may choose to allocate money within these categories, but it is not mandatory for your family’s survival.

-Note: Mrs. Superhero and I strongly believe that Giving is important, and we choose to include it as a fixed expense within our budget.
+I strongly believe that Giving is important, and we choose to include it as a fixed expense within our budget.
 Your values will dictate how you choose to handle this category in your budget.

 |Category||Dollar Amount Allocated||Allocations as Percentage of Budget||Recommended Percentages|

-As you can see above, the total of all categories combines equals $5,000.
+As you can see above, the total of all categories combined equals $5,000.
 This budget adheres closely to the recommended percentages, and it even manages to stay below the recommended percentage ranges in the Health/Medical and Recreation categories.

-Creating Your Detailed Monthly Budget
+Creating Your Zero-Based Budget

 Once you have calculated categorical totals for the entire month, the final step is to add all categorical totals and compare the final sum to your allocated final sum.
 Again, in order to have a zero-based budget, these figures should be identical.